 International human research refers to research conducted outside the United States using participants from the local community.
 Such research involving Georgetown University researchers requires review and approval from the GU IRB.
 Human subjects outside of the United States who participate in research projects conducted or funded by HHS receive the same level of protections as research participants inside the United States.

-The approval requirements can be time consuming, such as translating consent forms, obtaining approval from the international research site, obtaining review and approval by a local ethics review board equivalent to an IRB, etc. Given the additional documentation and review requirements for international research, investigators are strongly encouraged to plan ahead to allow greater time for submitting the protocol application and obtaining IRB approval.
+The approval requirements can be time-consuming, such as translating consent forms, obtaining approval from the international research site, obtaining review and approval by a local ethics review board equivalent to an IRB, etc. Given the additional documentation and review requirements for international research, investigators are strongly encouraged to plan ahead to allow greater time for submitting the protocol application and obtaining IRB approval.

-International research applications should identify whether there is a local IRB, Ethics Committee (EC), or government entity that will perform review in the host country.
-If local review has been conducted, a copy of the approval letter/notice should be included in the application.
+International research applications should identify whether there is a local IRB, Ethics Committee (EC), or government entity that will perform the review in the host country.
+If a local review has been conducted, a copy of the approval letter/notice should be included in the application.
 Please consult the International Compilation of Human Research Standards